teagueash/lit-review-platform/README.md

-This is a React/Redux project meant to streamline and organize task management within the USC STEM Group.
+This is a React/Redux project meant to streamline and organize task management and work submissions within the USC STEM Group.

 To run this web app, the following are required: